-DANUBE STEAM SERVICE .- According to letters from Lyons, the French company of the Rhone hopes it will be able next spring to open a service of steamers on the Danube.
+DANUBE STEAM SERVICE.-According to letters from Lyons, the French company of the Rhone hopes it will be able next spring to open a service of steamers on the Danube.
 It is thought that, before that period, all the difficulties raised by the hostile feeling of Austria will be completely removed.
 Agents of the company are at this moment engaged in establishing at Pesth and Presburg the stations required for the undertaking.

-TRADE IN FRANCE.-There was no improvement in the trade of Paris or the departments during the last week.
+the trade of Paris or the departments during the last week.
 Considerable distress prevails among the trades-men of Paris, a fact proved by the number of sales by execution which take place every day.
-Sales by auc-tion have become so numerous that the public saleroom is being for the second time enlarged.
-Accounts from the departments speak of dull markets, and the last weekly returns of the receipts of the railway companies show a falling off in the majority of them.
+Sales by auction have become so numerous that the public saleroom is being for the second time enlarged.
+Accounts from the departments speak of dull markets, and the last weekly returns of the receipts of the railway com-

 DOCK EXTENSION AT LIVERPOOL.-It is again announced that the dock accommodation of Liverpool is inadequate to her rapidly increasing shipping trade.
 Mr. Rankin, Chairman of the Finance Committee of the Mersey Dock Board, has laid before his colleagues a statement, at considerable length, of the additional dock and street space, which he considers to be imperatively demanded.
 This comprises the construction at the north of the present dock-range of a half-tide basin, with slips, quays, and locks, in connexion with the inland navigation, a timber dock of 20 acres, and two new streets, 60 feet in width.
-The estimated cost of this portion of the scheme to be 165,000l.
+The estimated cost of this portion of the scheme to be 165,0007.
 At the south of the dock range Mr. Rankin proposes to improve the Harrington and Herculaneum Dock sections at the cost of 187,000% and 500,000% respectively.
-Mr. Rankin shows clearly enough that the resources of the estate warrant the trustees in an application to Parliament for power to raise 600,0001. for these purposes, besides some 250,000% for extra warehouses and sheds.
-A fresh issue of Liverpool bonds may therefore be looked for in the course of the spring.
+Mr. Rankin a statement that had been made that an Anglo-Spanish Company has obtained the concession of a submarine telegraph from Cuba to the continent of America.